The DOJ Says A Data Mining Company Fabricated Medical Diagnoses To Make Money

-The lawsuit names as defendants the medical records review company DxID and Independent Health Association, of Buffalo, which operates two Medicare Advantage plans.
+The Justice Department has accused an upstate New York health insurance plan for seniors, along with a medical analytics company the insurer is affiliated with, of cheating the government out of tens of millions of dollars.The civil complaint of fraud, filed this week, is the first by the federal government to target a data mining company for allegedly helping a Medicare Advantage program to game federal billing regulations in a way that enables the plan to overcharge for patient treatment.The lawsuit names as defendants the medical records review company DxID and Independent Health Association, of Buffalo, which operates two Medicare Advantage plans.
 Betsy Gaffney, DxID's founder and CEO, is also named in the suit.
 DxID, which shut down in August, is owned by Independent Health through another subsidiary.

 Medicare Advantage plans are paid more for sicker patients